Last Updated on October 5, 2022

 Summing Up Our Cruise

-French barge cruises are usually all-inclusive experiences.
-All transportation, tours, meals, liquor, even those bottles of water that can cost up to $3 each on a cruise ship, are included.
+Not surprisingly, French barge cruises are usually all-inclusive experiences.
+All transportation, tours, meals, liquor, and even those costly bottles of water on a cruise ship, are included.

-Yes, the pace is slow, and French river cruising is not for Type-A personalities who cannot disconnect, relax or enjoy the beauty of the countryside.
+Yes, the pace is slow, and a French barge cruise is not for Type-A personalities who cannot disconnect, relax or enjoy the beauty of the countryside.
 For anyone else looking for a relaxing, culturally interesting and gastronomically satisfying experience, go barging.

 If You Go: